mikeoon/LGED_FF/20201_writeups/2021_week2_writeup.md

-# LGED 21-22 Week-2 Recap: MNF Keeps Handing Out L’s
+# Week-2 Recap: MNF Keeps Handing Out L’s

 ### Whaddup
 Week 2 is in the books and Monday Night Football hates and loves some of you in the league.
 We saw 2 more teams get handed an L thanks to MNF.
 Not only that, but MNF also crowned the lowest scoring team.